Tyler Boyd Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Recent Performances

-- In last week's game against the Jets, Boyd was targeted eight times and recorded five catches for 69 yards and scored one touchdown.
+- Against the Jets last week, Boyd was targeted eight times and picked up 69 yards on five receptions while scoring one touchdown.

-- Boyd has put up 115 yards during his last three games (38.3 per game) with one touchdown, reeling in 10 passes on 18 targets.
+- In his last three games, Boyd has caught 10 passes for 115 yards and one touchdown.
+He was targeted 18 times, and averaged 38.3 yards per game.

 Boyd's Cincinnati Teammates